St Matthew Passion

 Evangelist

-Now, the first day of the feast of unleavened bread,
+On the first day of unleavened bread

-the disciples came to Jesus,
+the disciples came to Jesus

-Chorus
+Chorus (I)

-to eat the Passover?
+for you to eat the Passover lamb?

 Evangelist

-And He said:
+He said:

 Jesus